-Our printed Newsletter is produced 2 – 3 times a year.
-Click on the links below to read or download.
-If you would like to receive it either as a printed publication or electronically, please just contact us.
+Our printed Newsletter is produced twice a year.
+Click on the links below to read or download recent editions.
+If you would like to receive the Newsletter either as a printed publication or electronically, please just contact us.
+You can also keep up with our news, and that of our partners, by subscribing to our email updates.

 Read an update from our Chinese partners as they struggle with the outbreak of Covid-19; find out about a deaf church congregation in Shendong; learn more about the work of the Scotland China Education Network (SCEN); read a feature about the visit of our partners from the Caritas Social Service Centre (CSSC) in Liaoning Diocese.